-From regression to randomization-based testing.
 As we show below, the regression-based approach from Li et al. (2019), while conceptually elegant, can have poor finite-sample performance.
 In particular, the asymptotic theory in that paper assumes that both A and W have very few levels, and that the number of individuals within each $A \times W$ group is large.
 This is not a reasonable approximation in our applications, however; for instance, in the roommates application we analyze in Section 6, the size of an $A \times W$ subgroup can be as small as 4 students.

-Our main contribution is to justify and implement randomization-based tests for exogenous peer effects, building on recent proposals for randomization tests under interference (Aronow, 2012; Athey et al., 2018; Basse et al., 2019; Puelz et al., 2022).
+Our main contribution is to justify and implement randomization-based tests for exogenous peer effects, building on recent proposals for randomization tests under interference (Aronow (2012), Athey, Eckles, and Imbens (2018), Basse, Feller, and Toulis (2019), Puelz, Basse, Feller, and Toulis (2022)).
 At a high level, we propose the permutation-based analog of the fully interacted regression model discussed above.
 The primary technical obstacle is justifying this approach from the randomized group formation design itself.
 As we will see, this requires substantial technical overhead, even if the final procedure is itself straightforward.
 To demonstrate this, we also develop theory for general randomization-based tests for non-sharp nulls.

-2.2 Notation and setup
+2.2.
+Notation and Setup